Spencer-Gardner/CS260/notes.md

 //    Toss completed
 ```
 #### Observer Pattern
 Promises are the standard way to do asynchronous processing in JavaScript, but they are not the only way.
 The observer pattern, popularized by web programming frameworks such as Angular`, use a model called Observer.
 The major difference between observers and promises is that promises immediately begin to execute when the promise is created, but observers form a pipeline that you then pass an execution object into.
-This allows Observers to be reused, and the result of executing an Observable to be saved as a history of a particular execution.
+This allows Observers to be reused, and the result of executing an observable to be saved as a history of a particular execution.

 ### Async / Await
 JavaScript `Promise` objects are great for asynchronous execution, but as developers began to build large systems with promises they started wanting a more concise representation.
 This was provided with the introduction of the `async/await` syntax.
 The `await` keyword wraps the execution of a promise and removed the need to chain functions.
 The `await` expression will block until the promise state moves to `fulfilled`, or throws an exception if the state moves to `rejected`.
 For example, if we have a function that returns a coin toss promise.